confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 None of these algorithms require a significant amount of storage space in addition to that used by the input list, except for the merge sort -- which, as we saw in a previous section, requires temporary storage which is the same size as the input (and thus scales linearly with the input size).

 ..
 Note:: The Python wiki has a `summary <http://wiki.python.org/moin/TimeComplexity>`_ of the time complexities of common operations on collections.
 You may also wish to investigate the ``collections`` module, which provides additional collection classes which are optimised for particular tasks.

+..
+Note:: *Computational complexity theory* studies the inherent complexity of *tasks* themselves.
+Sometimes it is possible to prove that *any* algorithm that can perform a given task will require some minimum number of steps or amount of extra storage.
+For example, it can be shown that, given a list of arbitrary objects and only a comparison function with which to compare them, no sorting algorithm can use fewer than O(N log N) comparisons.

 Exercise 6
 ----------